-Matej Mohorič: The Engineer
+Matej Mohorič: The engineer

 - Gallery: A close look the dropper post Matej Mohorič used to win Milan-San Remo

 Or telling Tadej Pogačar, one of the best cyclists in the world, don’t follow me on the descent of the Poggio.
 This is a skill Mohorič honed as a breakaway man.
 In many ways, breakaways themselves are social situations prone to manipulation.
-This is perhaps why so many breakaway specialists, Taco Van der Hoorn, Bauke Mollema, Thomas De Gendt, and Mohorič himself, are such great talkers.
+This is perhaps why so many breakaway specialists, Taco Van der Hoorn, Bauke Mollema, Thomas De Gendt, and Mohorič himself are such great talkers.
 They’re pleasant, often very funny, and undeniably smart.
-They need to be, because a baroudeur needs to be able to persuade others in what is usually a larger, initial breakaway to keep working together even though the baroudeur will eventually parasitize the situation and set out for home from a distance particularly advantageous for them.
-Social engineering.
+They need to be, because a baroudeur needs to be able to persuade others in what is usually a larger, initial breakaway to keep working together even though the baroudeur will eventually exploit the situation and set out for home from a distance particularly advantageous for them.
+This is social engineering.

 Mohorič’s social engineering began whenever he told Primož Roglič that he’d been working on Milan-San Remo for years.
-This eventually made its way to Van Aert, and thus to Jos Van Emden, on the front, controlling the pace.
-Mohorič ran his mouth to not only Roglič and Pogačar and Formolo, but to several riders throughout the day.
-He confessed to reporters in the press room afterward: “I told them, don’t follow me on the descent; it’s at your own risk.”
+This eventually made its way to Van Aert, and thus to Jos Van Emden, on the front, who was trying to control the pace.
+Mohorič ran his mouth to not only Roglič, Pogačar, and Formolo, but to several riders throughout the day.
+He confessed to reporters in the press room afterward: “I told them, ‘don’t follow me on the descent; it’s at your own risk.’”
 The more people he told, the more effective the threat became, and it was one backed up by Mohorič’s reputation as an utterly fearless descender.

 The hospital comment only served to sow more murmuring among the bunch.
-Which brings us to the third type of engineering: strategy, analogous to structural engineering; the building of well-laid plans, the ability to execute them, and their resistance to all sorts of stresses and strains and unpredictable complications.
-That story starts on the Cipressa.
+This brings us to the third type of engineering: strategy.
+In this case, it’s analogous to structural engineering; the building of well-laid plans, the ability to execute them, and their resistance to all sorts of stresses and strains and unpredictable complications.
+That story started on the Cipressa.

 Also read: